Dividend Payout Ratio

 The dividend payout ratio (DPR) is the amount of money that a company pays in dividends to its shareholders in comparison to its net income.
 Because it is a ratio, it is expressed as a percentage.

 First of all, a “dividend” is an amount of money paid back to investors who own shares of a publicly-traded company.
 It is not a return on their initial investment, but the income generated from the investment.
-It is based on the company’s total net income, which is their income after cost, expenses, overhead, taxes, etc.
+It is based on the company’s total net income, which is its income after cost, expenses, overhead, taxes, etc.

 If you are running a company, how do you know how much to pay your shareholders?
 Or, from the shareholders perspective, what do the dividends tell you about the health of a company?
-This is where the dividend payout ratio comes in to play.
+This is where the dividend payout ratio comes into play.
 While just looking at the DPR won’t tell you everything you need to know, it can give you a good indication of how the company handles its growth.

 The dividend payout ratio gives shows you what they are paying out in proportion to what they are earning.
 The results of the DPR, however, are subject to interpretation.
 The analysis of their DPR percentage can vary depending on the market and industry.
 Generally, fledgeling companies will have a lower ratio since money not paid out will go towards debt paydown and growth investment.